techwriterkoduje/podcast-site/docs/articles/git-team.md

 ---
-title: Organize your team like git (Michał Skowron)
+title: Organize your team like Git (Michał Skowron)
 description:
-  This article aims to show how you can use concepts from git, a distributed version control system, to organize your team.
+  This article aims to show how you can use concepts from Git, a distributed version control system, to organize your team.
 ---

 Through all these years that I’ve spent working in the IT industry, I learned that very often technology is not the answer to your problems.
 The issue that people try to solve with new and shiny tools usually can be solved by improving a process or introducing some good practices.
 Don’t get me wrong, I love tools and I think they can help a lot, but they are not a silver bullet or some kind of a magic remedy.